 Transitions-Early Head Start will provide you with resources to help you through transitional times.
-When your child turns 30 months of age, a transition plan will be developed with the Parent/Guardian, Family Educator, EHS Disabilities Service Coordinator.
+When your child turns 30 months of age, a transition plan will be developed with the Parent, Parent Educator, EHS Disabilities Service Coordinator.
 Early Head Start will send referrals and releases to Head Start, Early Childhood or Pre-K of those children not in EI.
 CFC will send referrals and releases for the children enrolled in EI.

-Social-Emotional Health-Early Head Start recognizes the importance of providing mental health services to children to encourage their emotional and social development.
-A social-emotional specialist is available to provide resources and training to staff and parents/guardians.
+Mental Health-Early Head Start recognizes the importance of providing mental health services to children to encourage their emotional and social development.
+A mental health specialist is available to provide resources and training to staff and parents.